-Notice Concerning Transferability of Credits and Credentials Earned at Our Institution discretion of the institution to which you may seek to transfer.
+Notice Concerning Transferability of Credits and Credentials Earned at Our Institution

+The transferability of credits you earn at Pacific College of Oriental Medicine is at the complete discretion of an institution to which you may seek to transfer.
+Acceptance of the degree or certificate you earn in any Pacific College of Oriental Medicine program is also at the complete discretion of the institution to which you may seek to transfer.
 If the credits or degree or certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
-For this reason you should make certain that your attendance at this institution will meet your educational goals.
+For this reason, you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending Pacific College of Oriental Medicine to determine if your credits or degree or certificate will transfer.
 Currently, the college has articulation agreements for the nursing program with several colleges and universities in the New York City area.